| Mishnah 1

 Sefer HaMa'amarim Yiddish p.
 167 (3) Mishna 10

-The words of the Mishna can also be rendered as, "whose good deeds
+Mishna can also be rendered as, "whose good deeds exceed (or literally, are

-exceed (or literally, are many) because of his wisdom.
-His wisdom induces
+many) because of his wisdom.
+His wisdom induces him to do more and more good deeds,

-part of what he does for the glory of G-d's name, and thus his wisdom
+until even material objects become part of what he does for the glory of G-d's

-endures.
-However, anyone whose wisdom exceeds his goods deeds, does not
+name, and thus his wisdom endures.
+However, anyone whose wisdom exceeds his goods

-will not endure.
+wisdom will not endure.
 This applies to all Torah which is learned without love

 One whose wisdom exceeds his deeds...: